samsarahq/thunder/README.md

+# ⚠️ Deprecated

+As of Feb 15, 2023, this repository is deprecated and no longer maintained.
+If you are looking for a GraphQL server library in Golang, please consider [alternatives](https://graphql.org/code/#go).
+Thank you for your interest in Thunder.

+# Thunder

 Thunder is a Go framework for rapidly building powerful graphql servers.
 Thunder has support for schemas automatically generated from Go types, live queries, query batching, and more.
 Thunder is an open-source project from